 - not in terms of the politics of education, but the educology of political processes,

 - not in terms of the anthropology of education, but the educology of cultural processes,

 - not in terms of comparative education, but in terms of comparative educology.

-I conceive of the term educology as meaning the same as the fund of knowledge about the educational process.
+I conceive of the term educology as meaning the same as the fund of knowledge about the field of phenomena that is education.
 The term educology derives from a combination of the terms education and logy.
 It has been in use since the seminal work in educology by Professor Lowery W. Harding at Ohio State University in the 1950’s and Professors Elizabeth Steiner [Maccia] and George Maccia at Indiana Univesity in the 1960’s.

-I understand educology to consist of that discourse which is made up of warranted assertions, valid explanatory theories and sound justificatory arguments about all and any aspects of the educational process.
+I understand educology to consist of that discourse which is made up of warranted assertions, valid explanatory theories and sound justificatory arguments about all and any aspects of the education.
 Educology is nothing more than, and nothing less than, the entire and comprehensive fund of knowledge about education.
-Education is a process about which we can conduct inquiry and research.
-Educology is the fund of knowledge produced from well disciplined and successful inquiry and research about the process.
+Education is a field of phenomena about which we can conduct inquiry and research.
+Educology is the fund of knowledge produced from well disciplined and successful inquiry and research about education.

 I distinguish between warranted assertions (knowledge) and the rules (the discipline) that we follow to warrant an assertion.
 With this distinction, we can identify at least three sets of disciplines to produce educology, viz.